sympy/sympy/README.rst

     $ cd doc
     $ make html

+Then the docs will be in `_build/html`.
 If you don't want to read that, here is a short usage:

 From this directory, start python and::